Embraer

+Embraer S.A. ([ẽbɾaˈɛʁ]) is a Brazilian multinational aerospace corporation.
+It develops and manufactures aircraft and aviation systems, and provides leasing, equipment, and technical support services.
+Embraer is the third largest producer of civil aircraft worldwide after Boeing and Airbus.
+The company also has a significant presence in military aviation, ranking among the top 100 defense contractors.
+It is headquartered in São José dos Campos, São Paulo, with offices and operations in China, the Netherlands, Portugal, Singapore, and the United States.

+Embraer was founded in 1969 by the Brazilian government as a national champion for domestic aerospace technology.
+It initially focused on supplying military aircraft to the Brazilian Air Force, but by the 1980s began producing a series of successful commuter and regional airliners for export.
+The company was privatized in 1994 and began expanding to the production of larger regional airliners and smaller business jets.
+In 2000, Embraer became public as a limited company (Sociedade Anônima) with its own shares publicly traded in both the United States (NYSE) and Brazil (B3).

+Embraer has divisions for commercial, executive, military, and agricultural aviation; it also maintains an incubator for aerospace technologies and businesses.
+While the company continues producing aircraft for the defense sector, it is best known for the ERJ and E-Jet families of narrow-body short to medium range airliners, and for its line of business jets, including the market-leading Phenom 300.
+As of May 2024, Embraer has delivered more than 8,000 aircraft, including 1,800 E-Jet planes.

 History

-Seeking to develop a domestic aircraft industry, the Brazilian government under Getúlio Vargas' Estado Novo made several investments in the aerospace industry during the 1940s and 1950s.
-However, it was not until 1969, following the rise to power of a military junta in the 1964 Brazilian coup d'état, that Empresa Brasileira de Aeronáutica (Embraer) was created as a government-owned corporation.
+Seeking to develop a domestic aircraft industry, the Brazilian government under then President Getúlio Vargas' Estado Novo made several investments in the aerospace industry during the 1940s and 1950s.
+However, it was not until 1969, following the establishment of the Brazilian military dictatorship after the 1964 coup d'état, that Empresa Brasileira de Aeronáutica (Brazilian Aeronautics Corporation, shortened by syllabic abbreviation to Embraer) was created as a government-owned corporation.
 Its first president, Ozires Silva, was a government appointee, and the company initially only produced a turboprop passenger aircraft, the Embraer EMB 110 Bandeirante.
+The city of São José dos Campos was chosen to host the company's headquarters because it had already hosted, since 1950, the Technological Institute of Aeronautics (ITA), the first higher education institution in Brazil dedicated to the aerospace sector.

 Early growth

 The Brazilian government contributed to Embraer's early growth by providing production contracts.
 The company sold solely to the domestic market until 1975.

-While military aircraft made up the majority of Embraer's products during the 1970s and early 1980s, including the Embraer AT-26 Xavante and the Embraer EMB 312 Tucano, it debuted a regional airliner, the Embraer EMB 110 Bandeirante, making its first flight in 1968 and the Embraer EMB 120 Brasilia, in 1985.
-Aimed at the export market, this plane was the first in a series of highly successful small and regional airliners.
+While military aircraft made up the majority of Embraer's products during the 1970s and early 1980s, including the Embraer AT-26 Xavante and the Embraer EMB 312 Tucano, it debuted a regional airliner, the Embraer EMB 110 Bandeirante, which made its first flight in 1968, and the Embraer EMB 120 Brasilia, launched in 1985.
+Aimed at the export market, the EMB family was the first in a series of highly successful small and regional airliners.